truenas/documentation/content/Solutions/RemoteAccess.md

 ## Overview

-TrueNAS is fundamentally a storage appliance, and as such it is recommended to always be run not directly exposed to the internet.
+TrueNAS is fundamentally a storage appliance, so we recommend that you always run it not directly exposed to the internet.

 However, there are many instances in which a user will need to access their storage data or services remotely.
 In most corporate environments this is controlled by having access to a corporate VPN service where proper auditing and security best practices